-Having entered MONS4 the message MON4.0 Debugger © HiSoft 1987 will appear for a few seconds to be replaced by a front panel display (see the Appendix for an example display).
-This consists of the Z80 registers and flags together with their contents plus a 24 byte section of memory centred around the Memory Pointer, initially set to address 0.
+Having entered MONS4 you will be presented with the front panel display (see the Appendix for an example display).
+This consists of the Z80 registers and flags together with their contents plus a 24 byte sections of memory centred around the Memory Pointer, initially set to address 0.
 On the top line of the display is a disassembly of the instruction addressed by the Memory Pointer.